San Siro: Potential replacement

-On 27 September 2023, Milan chairman Paolo Scaroni announced the club had filed a proposal to build a new 70,000-seater stadium, alongside the club headquarters and museum in the comune of San Donato Milanese, a suburb south of Milan, though this project was suspended.
-A recent pronunciation of the regional administrative court on 24 September 2025 rejected the possibility to build a stadium in the aforementioned areas to AC Milan.
+In September 2023, Milan chairman Paolo Scaroni announced the club had filed a proposal to build a new 70,000-seater stadium, alongside the club headquarters and museum in the comune of San Donato Milanese, a suburb south of Milan, though this project was suspended.
+A pronunciation of the regional administrative court in September 2025 rejected the possibility to build a stadium in the aforementioned areas to AC Milan.

 In September 2025, the Milan City Council discussed a proposal to sell the stadium and its surrounding area to AC Milan and Internazionale, with both clubs planning to build a replacement on the site.
-The new stadium is set to be a 71,500-seat facility as part of an associated mixed-use development and will cost around €1.25 billion.
-The City Council claimed the unsustainable rising in management and facility costs for ordinary maintenance to motivate the selling, together with UEFA's decision to exclude the San Siro from potential venues to host international matches (as the Champions League finals match or UEFA Euro 2032) due to requirements not being reached.
-The proposal was approved by the House of City Council on 30th September 2025.
-Once the stadium is sold to private companies, the constraint for architectural relevance on the second ring will not be applicable, being the owner private and no more held by a public entity.
+The new stadium is set to be a 71,500-seat facility as part of an associated mixed-use development, and will cost around €1.25 billion.
+The City Council claimed the unsustainable rise in management and facility costs for ordinary maintenance to motivate the selling, together with UEFA's decision to exclude the San Siro from potential venues to host international matches (such as the Champions League finals match or UEFA Euro 2032) due to requirements not being reached.

+The proposal was approved by the House of City Council on 30 September 2025.
+Once the stadium is sold to private companies, the constraint for architectural relevance on the second ring will not be applicable, being privately owned and no longer held by a public entity.
 On 24 September 2025, both AC Milan and Internazionale announced an agreement with Foster and Partners and Manica for the realisation of the design for the new stadium.

 In October 2025, a rendering of the new stadium was revealed.
-Unlike San Siro, the new stadium is expected to be oval shaped, and lack the iconic red beams.
+Unlike the San Siro, the new stadium is expected to be oval shaped, and lack the iconic red beams.
 The roof will be fixed and translucent, allowing for sunlight and climate control.
-AC Milan and Internazionale will continue to play in San Siro until the new stadium is ready, after which the a majority of the stadium will be demolished in 2031 or 2032, with part of it retained for a commercial and entertainment area, including a possible museum.
+AC Milan and Internazionale will continue to play in the San Siro until the new stadium is ready, after which a majority of the stadium will be demolished in 2031 or 2032, with part of it retained for a commercial and entertainment area, including a possible museum.
 Milan stated that the new stadium would be ready by 2030 at the earliest.
 In November 2025, AC Milan and Internazionale acquired both the stadium and the surrounding land for €197 million.
+Following the approval of a draft collaboration agreement between the Municipality of Milan and the Lombardy Region, construction on the new Milan stadium is set to begin in the second half of 2027.